A Moon Shaped Pool: Accolades

 A Moon Shaped Pool was the fifth Radiohead album nominated for the Mercury Prize, making Radiohead the most shortlisted act in Mercury Prize history.
-At the 59th Annual Grammy Awards, A Moon Shaped Pool was nominated for Best Alternative Music Album and Best Rock Song (for "Burn the Witch").
+At the 59th Annual Grammy Awards, it was nominated for Best Alternative Music Album and Best Rock Song (for "Burn the Witch").
 It was also shortlisted for the Independent Music Companies Association Album of the Year Award for the best album released on an independent European label.
-It appeared on numerous publications' lists of the best albums of the year and decade.
+Numerous publications named it among the best albums of the year and decade.